A small business website is a ‘must-have’ for entrepreneurs, small businesses and anyone who wants to sell products or services online.

 Once you have your site built and you have added some good, relevant content, you can consider launching your business to the world.

 If you are running a WordPress site then it’s a good idea to load a few essential plugins.
 This will ensure your website is secure and runs smoothly.

 Don’t worry if it isn’t perfect.
 It never will be, trust me.
 If possible, view your site on as many different devices as possible.
 This should include a mobile phone, tablet device and desktop computer (both PC and Apple Mac.

 You may find some areas of your website that don’t look quite right and you’ll need to correct these.
 Get a friend or business colleague to look over your content.
 An extra pair of eyes is always a good idea and they may provide some useful insights.

 Try and look at your layout from a customer’s viewpoint.
 Does the messaging make sense?
 Is it clear what this website is about?
 Do I know what I’m meant to do next?

-By doing this you can ensure your content and site will be viewed correctly, and will look professional.
-Spend a bit of time getting it to look right that everything looks consistent.
+By doing this you can ensure your content and site will be viewed correctly and will look professional.
+Spend a bit of time getting it to look right so that everything looks consistent.